 – Protect personal information:

-Avoid sharing personal or financial details with unknown individuals or entities.
+Avoid giving out personal or financial information to unknown entities.

 Be cautious when providing access to your accounts and verify the recipient’s identity before disclosing sensitive information.